codeagencybe/nestjs-supabase-starter/README.md

 ## Todo

 - [ ] migrate to monorepo
+- [ ] add auth for backend and frontend (JWT with refresh tokens?)
 - [ ] add rate limiting
 - [ ] add caching
 - [ ] add queue
 - [ ] move shared types and utils to a shared package
 - [ ] create a basic API user model
 - [ ] create a basic dashboard layout as starting point
+- [ ] create a simple todo app to demo functionality

 ## Demo model:

 - users
+- todos

 ## Inspiration & credits to